iscumd/isc_sick/README.md

 - `tf_correction`: Corrects scan angle for the tf frame

 ## Potential Improvements
-Lots and Lots of refactoring
+Lots and Lots of refactoring, allowing serial communication with the LiDAR

 # Launch
 ## File